A short story by Pamela Eason

 Pauline was at Stella’s when Shelby said that and she said, “The big bite Minnie took out of that mayonnaise-filled donut probably topped it off.”
 Pauline said, “Minnie looked kind of green after that.”

-Some people heard that Dr. Carla said, “It is possible that, if Minnie’s sugar had already spiked, Minnie may not have been thinking clearly when she had taken a big bite of the donut.”
+Word around town was that Dr. Carla said, “It is possible that, if Minnie’s sugar had already spiked, Minnie may not have been thinking clearly when she had taken a big bite of the donut.”

 Some of what was heard around town about what happened at the parade